HannahMwende/Driver-drowsiness-detection-system/README.md

 ## More Information
-For detailed information kindly refer to our Notebook and presentation slides found in the [Github repository](
+For detailed information kindly refer to our Notebook and presentation slides found in the [Github repository](https://github.com/HannahMwende/Driver-Drowniness-dectection-system).